Evaluation of air disinfection equipment during cool storage of strawberries

 Fungal rot development

 As Botrytis symptoms were observed in fruit directly after removal from cool storage at 0°C incubation of fruit at 18°C was not required.
-Thus disease incidence and severity results are likely to better correspond to commercial situation.
+Thus disease incidence and severity results are likely to better correspond to the commercial situation.
 The Meditube unit significantly reduced botrytis incidence and severity in strawberries compared to conventional cool storage after 19 days cool storage at 0°C.

 The Meditube unit significantly reduced botrytis incidence in inoculated fruit compared to conventional cool storage after 19 days